graphopedia-xyz/graphopedia/box-plot/index.md

 ---

-shows a summary of distribution of data from its minimum to its maximum values, the upper and lower quartiles, and the median.
+shows a summary of data distributions including the minimum, the maximum, the upper and lower quartiles, and the median.
 The box represents 50% of data points and the whiskers the other 50%.
-The middle band always represents the median which means that 50% of data is above the live and the other 50% is below.
-Outliers are plotted outside the box and whiskers as dots.
+The middle band always represents the median, which means that 50% of data is above the line, and the other 50% is below.
+Outliers are plotted outside the whiskers as dots.

 <!--more-->
-The box plot was first introduced in 1970 by American Statistician John Tukey [^wickham] who early in his career worked on developing statistical methods for computers at Bell Labs where he invented the term "bit".[^billinger]
+The box plot was first introduced in 1970 by American Statistician John Tukey [^wickham] who early in his career worked on developing statistical methods for computers at Bell Labs where he invented the term "bit."[^billinger]

-The main function of a box plot is generalized comparison of distributions.
-Since box plots only summarize the distribution, they can only show a generalized comparison of medians, minimums, maximums and quartiles.
+The main function of a box plot is a generalized comparison of distributions.
+Since box plots only summarize the distribution, they can only show a generalized comparison of medians, minimums, maximums, and quartiles.
 Box plots can also be used to show variation and uncertainty.

-A single box in a box plot shows a summary of distribution of data by showing the median, the upper and lower quartiles and the maximum and minimum.[^potter]
+A single box in a box plot shows a summary of the distribution of data by showing the median, the upper and lower quartiles, and the maximum and minimum.[^potter]

 This generalized view does not show where exactly the data points fall.
-If it is important to show the exact location all all data points, then a scatter plot is best for a single data series or a bees swarm plot for comparing multiple data series.
+If it is important to show the exact location of all data points, then a scatter plot is best for a single data series or a bees swarm plot for comparing multiple data series.

 Box plots are best for comparing minimums, maximums, and the middles (medians) of data series.

-Box plots are shown on the X, Y axes, where the X axis can be categorical or numeric.
-The Y axis is numeric.
+Box plots are shown on the X, Y axes, where the X-axis can be categorical or numeric.
+The Y-axis is numeric.
 The median is usually shown as a line or a line with a dot in the middle.
-The outliers are show as dots.
+The outliers are shown as dots.
 They always fall outside the whiskers of the box since any number that falls between the maximum and minimum is not an outlier.

 Tick marks on both axes help a reader locate the corresponding values since box plots tend to be visually complex.